 within a MySQL session using the

-MASTER TO statement on the slave.
-The details are stored
+MASTER TO statement on the replica.
+The details are

 Section 17.2.4, “Replication Relay and Status Logs”).